b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 B² Rollup provides a computationally intensive or contract-complex execution environment.
 The Sequencer aggregates transactions and generates ZK/Validity proofs, then submits the batch data to B² Hub.
 All fees in the Rollup are directly priced in BTC, allowing dApps to enjoy high TPS and rich contract functionalities without introducing additional tokens.

-The DSN-AI layer is aimed at the agent ecosystem.
+The AI Signal layer is aimed at the agent ecosystem.
 The Signal Bus transforms on-chain events into billable signals, and Agent-Native Account Abstraction (A-AA) allows each agent to have a programmable BTC wallet and permission system.
 Model providers can package inference services into subscribable Signals; agents obtain task-driven incentives by sending or receiving signals while returning the paid BTC and signal weight to their delegated validators.

 U2 is the native stable settlement layer of the network.
 It uses BTC as over-collateral (target collateralization rate ≥150%) and stabilizes the exchange rate of 1 U2 ≈ 1 USD through oracles.
 The AI-driven liquidation engine automatically adjusts collateral rates and liquidation parameters based on market fluctuations, ensuring system robustness.
 U2 provides Agents with a price-stable micropayment channel—AI tasks can be accurately priced without being affected by BTC volatility.
 At the same time, operations such as minting, redeeming, and liquidating U2 generate Signal events, which are counted towards the validators' SignalScore, directly mapping stablecoin activities to network security contributions.
 Through the AMO (protocol-owned market making) mechanism, U2 maintains deep liquidity across various DEXs and supports traditional payment channels such as bank cards, bridging on-chain and off-chain consumption scenarios.